Lezaleas/Reviews-Churn/METHODOLOGY.md

 # 4. Repurchase Rate and Customer Purchase Histograms

-An order was considered to have a repurchase when the same customer had a chronologically subsequent order.
-Subsequent orders were included regardless of their order status, including cancelled or still-in-progress orders, since the customer is displaying interest in  repurchasing.
+An order was considered to have a subsequent repurchase when the same customer placed a chronologically later order.
+Subsequent orders were included regardless of their order status, including cancelled or still-in-progress orders, as the act of placing another order was considered an indication of continued purchasing intent.

-A number was assigned to each order, ranking them in chronological order within the same customer, and was stored in a new *purchases_so_far* column:
+Each order was then assigned a sequential number based on its chronological position within the same customer.
+This value was stored in a new *purchases_so_far* column.

 ```sql
 ALTER TABLE public.orders
 ADD COLUMN purchases_so_far INTEGER;